ccverak/carloscastellanos.dev/content/posts/2019-10-02-my-testing-practices.md

 - I like `verbosity` in tests because tests are documentation, the more context the better.
 - I don't like `shared state` in tests because they favor mutability so I opt to duplicate which also leverages readability.
 Yes, I'm looking at you shared `before` and `beforeEach` and friends.
-- I like to think always on having these `test steps` and make each to have a clear distinction for readability matters as well.
+- I like to make each `test step` as clear and semantic as possible so there is a clear distinction between the phases, for the same purpose as before: readability.
-- I like to have all the 4 `test steps` `co-located` in consecutive lines, yeah, for readability again.
+- I like to have all the 4 `test steps` `co-located` in consecutive lines, yeah, it's easy to guess that the reason is readability again.

 Across the years I have realized that it is very valuable to write tests this way, where everything is there put together like a paragraph, no magic tricks, no need to analyzing shared globals or scrolling up and down looking for more context.
-How many times have you been bitten by a chain of `before` or `beforeEach` with overlapping declarations or with `subject` and `let` combos? (some Rubyists will understand) ...Now you get my point, I suppose...
+How many times have you been bitten by a chain of `before` or `beforeEach` with overlapping declarations or with `subject` and `let` crazy combos? (some Rubyists will understand)...
+Now you get my point, I suppose...
 Another benefit is that while keeping things simple for tests if it starts hurting, it's most likely because you may have design problems in your application code.

 ## What about mocks & stubs?